Altinn/altinn-studio-docs/content/app/development/configuration/stateless/_index.en.md

 A stateless application differentiates itself from standard applications by not storing any data, including form data or metadata about instances of the application.
-Because of this, a stateless application is a good choice for access services where the end user or a system is doing a lookup against one or more resources or presents data from a third party based on who the user is.
+Because of this, a stateless application is a good choice for information transparency services where the end user or a system is doing a lookup against one or more resources or presents data from a third party based on who the user is.
 It is also possible to configure a stateless application to only allow anonymous users, or users that are not logged on.